-Data Collection Method: Data elements for this indicator will be collected using ARTMIS.
-Data Source: ARTMIS (order management, LMIS, and FMIS modules).
+Data Collection Method: Data elements for this indicator will be collected using ARTMIS and Chemonics' financial systems.

+Data Source: ARTMIS (order management and LMIS modules); GHSC-PSM Monthly Financial Statement.

-Frequency/Timing of Data Acquisition: As often as shipment and financial transactions flow to ARTMIS, at least daily.
+Frequency/Timing of Data Acquisition: As often as shipment and financial transactions flow to ARTMIS and Chemonics finance systems, at least daily.